Neal Stephenson & Co. turn failed Magic Leap AR project into an Audible drama

 GamesBeat: While you’re being careful here about not creating expectations of an ARG, your fiction is pushing those people in that direction.

-Stewart: 100 percent.
+Stewart: One hundred percent.
 But fairly tongue in cheek.
-One of the values of this kind of conversation–if people go out and start looking for extra stuff, we will gently tell them to stand down.
+One of the values of this kind of conversation — if people go out and start looking for extra stuff, we will gently tell them to stand down.
 We will communicate that there is archival material to find, but there is no new stuff to do.

 GamesBeat: It sounds like it must have been hard to extract something from this, when you expected to have all this technology around it to complete it.
 Was it difficult to finish the story without that technology?